LeannaRM/LeannaRM.github.io/_posts/2017-02-26-CSS-floats-and-position.md

 3. Absolute
 4. Fixed

 Additionally, an element can be given the float property.
-At the end of this tutorial we will describe the position and properties of float elements.
+At the end of this tutorial, we will describe the position and properties of float elements.

 ### Static Position